British Grand Prix: Silverstone 1987–2017

+Silverstone's evolution since 2017

+By 2017 Silverstone was losing money.
+With attendances of 139,000, it lost £2.8m in 2015 and £4.8m in 2016.
+The key contract had an escalator clause whereby the fee payable to F1 rose from £11.5m in 2010 to £16.2m in 2017, and would have been £25m in 2026.
+On 11 July 2017, the BRDC, the owners of Silverstone, activated a break clause in the contract; unless a new contract was signed, 2019 would be the last Silverstone British Grand Prix.
+However, on the Wednesday before the British GP of 2019 started on the Friday morning, a new contract which was not financially crippling was signed between Silverstone and F1's new rights owners Liberty Media, following two years of negotiations; Silverstone was contracted to host the British Grand Prix until at least 2024.

+The early audiences of the British GP have been described as "three blokes stood on a grassy knoll and a burger van"; over time the British GP became "almost a motorsport Glastonbury Festival", with music, entertainment, food, facilities far beyond the 90-minute race itself; this has been successful, with the 2026 race reported to be the biggest GP in F1 history.

-In 2020, Hamilton brought the car home with a punctured tyre for a sixth British Grand Prix victory.
+In 2020, Hamilton brought the car home with a punctured tyre for a seventh British Grand Prix victory.
 The 2021 instalment would see Hamilton collide with polesitter and championship leader Verstappen at Copse corner, sending the Red Bull driver into the wall at 180 mph.
 The following year would also see another car collide with the barriers in a major incident; this time with Zhou Guanyu's Alfa Romeo down the start-finish straight following an incident involving Pierre Gasly and George Russell.
 The race also saw Ferrari's Carlos Sainz Jr. win his first race in his Formula One career.

 In September 2022, Silverstone was criticised during the initial sale of tickets for the 2023 British Grand Prix.
 The track instituted a 'dynamic pricing' model of prices refreshing every 90 seconds based on demand, and then encouraged fans to access its online ticketing system immediately after sales began.
 The rush of fans led to surges in pricing and crashes to the ticket sales website.
 Silverstone was forced to suspend sales and apologise to fans.

 On 8 February 2024, Silverstone and Formula One extended its contract to host the British Grand Prix until 2034.
 At the 2024 British Grand Prix, Lewis Hamilton, on his final season driving for Mercedes, won the race for the ninth time.
 The 104th win of his career, it broke Michael Schumacher's record for most wins at a single circuit.